KinTamashii/MSBTEditorPro/README.md

     Importing from CSV

-    Importing to and Exporting (via Auto Formatting) from clean /txt files.
+    Importing to and Exporting (via Auto Formatting) from clean .txt files.

     Batch Import/Export